lokku/css-spritemaker-grunt/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+* 0.2.0 -  Mon May 19 11:17:57 CEST 2014

+    - IMPORTANT: change of interface.
+Now css_spritemaker complies with grunt standard interface.

 * 0.1.0 -  Wed May 14 01:58:44 CEST 2014